From 2013–14 to 2018–19, the age-standardised rate of potentially preventable hospitalisations increased by 20% for Indigenous Australians

-- Australian Institute of Health and Welfare (AIHW) 2019.
+- AIHW (Australian Institute of Health and Welfare) 2019a.
 Potentially preventable hospitalisations in Australia by age groups and small geographic areas, 2017–18.
 Canberra: AIHW.
+Viewed, May 2020.

 - Falster K, Banks E, Lujic S, Falster M, Lynch J, Zwi K et al. 2016.
 Inequalities in pediatric avoidable hospitalizations between Aboriginal and non-Aboriginal children in Australia: a population data linkage study.
 BMC pediatrics 16:169.